 Financial institutions must maintain records of account activity and actions taken in response to a garnishment order for two years from the date of receipt of the order.

-Note: The interim final rule does not prevent a credit union from honoring an account holder’s express written instruction, that is both dated and provided by the account holder to the credit union following the date on which it has been served a particular garnishment order, to use an otherwise protected amount to satisfy the order.
+Note: The rule does not prevent a credit union from honoring an account holder’s express written instruction, that is both dated and provided by the account holder to the credit union following the date on which it has been served a particular garnishment order, to use an otherwise protected amount to satisfy the order.